MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Swap Triple Buffer (parallel)
 -----------------------------

-The behavior of this policy is very similar to the double buffer policy (see above): it consists to alternate three buffers instead of two.
+The behavior of this policy is very similar to that of the double buffer policy (see above): it consists in alternating between three buffers instead of two.

 Single Buffer (serial)
 ----------------------